 What is the merchant’s refund or return policy?

 Most consumers never read the merchant’s return or refund policy until after the purchase has been made and you need to return and cancel the purchase.
 If you made your purchase online you can usually find this information under the Term and Conditions link, but if you made the purchase in person, it should be printed on your receipt.

 Internet, Phone, Mail –

 When you are ready to return the item, the best way to protect yourself is to return it, signature confirmation.
 Signature confirmation provides you the name of the person that signed for it and you have proof that the merchant received the item back.
 Some merchants require a Return Merchandise Authorization number before you send the item back.

 Always ask for a credit receipt when you return an item in person.
 This is your proof that you returned the item and that the merchant acknowledges that you are due credit for the return.

-When you complete the Truliant VISA Dispute Form please only put one transaction per form.
+When you complete the Truliant VISA Credit Card Dispute Form or the Truliant Debit Card Dispute Form, please only put one transaction per form.
 If your dispute requires supporting documentation please DO NOT send us the original, only send us copies.
 Make sure you have your contact information on the form in case we need to contact you and remember to sign it.

-If have questions after reviewing Truliant’s VISA Dispute Form please visit your local member financial center or call our contact center.
+If have questions after reviewing these forms, please visit your local member financial center or call our contact center at 800.822.0382.